forwinder15/learndiesels/content/posts/2019-05-09--10-signs-and-symptoms-of-a-worn-out-diesel-engine/index.md

 You will also see a ton of oil on the undercarriage, transmission, and other parts depending on the application.
 This is where the exhaust is carrying oil along for the ride.
 A **compression check** will be needed to find out where the problem is.

-## 9. Rough Idle
+## 9. Your Diesel Engine Has a Rough Idle

 At the stoplight and you are just bouncing all over the place?
 Another sign of a worn-out diesel is a rough [idle](/8-idle-facts).
 There are several different types of rough idling.

-* **Hunting** - This is when the engine is idling up and down in intervals.
+- **Hunting** - This is when the engine is idling up and down in intervals.
 It is looking for something 🔍.
 It cannot find the proper amount of fuel and compression at the right time.
 It could be running on some oil from worn components.
 Getting that extra oil and causing a little higher rev and then calming back down.
-* **Just Rough** – This can be from leaking injectors or poor timing.
+- **Just Rough** – This can be from leaking injectors or poor timing.
 Fuel pump wear and several other things.
-* **Missing** – Every round you just hear a slight hesitation.
+- **Missing** – Every round you just hear a slight hesitation.
 This can be caused by a malfunctioning injector.
 It also can be caused by an improper valve and injector clearance.

-## 10. Continues Running After You Turn It Off or “Run-away”
+## 10. Your Diesel Engine Continues Running After You Turn It Off or “Run-away”

 It is never good when you get up for work and the vehicle will not start.
 But what about when you get to work, and it won’t stop?
 Oh boy.
 Houston, we have a problem.
 This is known as a [run-away](/run-away-diesels).
 It can be very dangerous.
 We have all heard it in movies the iconic sound of a diesel turning over a couple of times after it is shut off.